 With a passion for research and wide span of interests, Eva's area of expertise defies easy compartmentalisation, and the multidisciplinary approach she has developed sets her apart from her computer science peer group.
 Her natural inclination is to open new pathways rather than re-tread old ones.
 She has an acknowledged ability to build new areas of research from scratch, identify key problems and raise questions that have not been voiced before.
 She approaches the answers in an original way by transferring ideas from one field to another.
-Few computer scientists can credibly claim to have controlled robots, eliminated mechanical vibration in oil fields, introduced formal methods of computer science into dynamical systems theory, and modelled important aspects of the human brain to create a new theory of neuroplasticity with the potential to radically change the study of the brain and neuromorphic computing.
+Few computer scientists can credibly claim to have controlled robots, eliminated mechanical vibrations in oil fields, introduced formal methods of computer science into dynamical systems theory, and modelled important aspects of the human brain to create a new theory of neuroplasticity with the potential to radically change the study of the brain and neuromorphic computing.

 Eva is a scientist of international standing in hybrid dynamical systems, cyber-physical systems, network science, mathematical modelling, simulation, automated verification and reasoning, formal methods of computer science, symbolic artificial intelligence (AI), automation, control engineering, robotics, stability of dynamical systems, evolution of complex systems, self-organisation, advanced algorithms, computational neuroscience, neuro-inspired computing, data science and collective intelligence.

-She is currently proposing new models of computation, learning and evolution for complex systems and modelling important aspects of the human brain as a Reader in Data Science and Director and founder of AiDAs, the Artificial intelligence and DAta science Research Lab at the School of Engineering, Computing and Mathematical Sciences at the University of Wolverhampton.
+She is currently proposing new nature-inspired models of computation, learning and evolution for complex systems and modelling important aspects of the human brain as a Reader in Data Science and Director and founder of AiDAs, the Artificial intelligence and DAta science Research Lab at the School of Engineering, Computing and Mathematical Sciences at the University of Wolverhampton.
 In the UK, a Reader is equivalent to a Full Professor without a chair and is a research-oriented permanent tenured professorial post.
 Just as a reference, Alan Turing, the father of artificial intelligence and modern computer science, was a Reader.